What is an Exit Affair?

 I’m thinking about the lyrics to an old Englebert Humperdinck song “Please Release Me.”
 When it was first released in 1967, it struck a chord, shutting out the Beatles Strawberry Fields Forever from the number one position by selling 85,000 copies a day!
 “Please Release Me” is the anthem of the Exit affair.

-The Exit Affair is a sort of emotional camouflage.
+The Exit Affair is an emotional camouflage.
 They typically occur just before separation and are the burning Potemkin Village of marital collapse.
-They are a convenient explanation for the failure of the marriage, but the truth is, the real marital collapse took place before the affair.
+They are a convenient explanation for the failure of the marriage, but the truth is, the marital collapse took place before the affair.
 The Involved Partner seeks to alleviate their guilt by cajoling the Hurt partner into “releasing them,” to “love again” and offers the affair as the best evidence for supporting that decision.

 “Joe really heard me, he comforted me, I’m sorry you got hurt, but he really gets me.”
 The IP is “sorry” for the Hurt Partner’s pain…but they tend to hold their partner’s pain at a comfortable distance.

 Research tells us that Exit Affairs are fundamentally unstable.
-In less than 5 years time, Englebert might find his new love’s lips just as cold.
+In less than 2 years’ time, Englebert might find his new love’s lips just as cold.
 Intense Exit Affairs may lead to a hasty marriage with an affair partner.
-The failure of these marriages can be an incredible wealth drain on these restless men.
+The failure of these marriages can be an incredible wealth drain on these restless souls.

-I have seen a number of couples in couples therapy in which they were originally Exit Affair partners with each other during their previous marriages to different partners.
+We have seen couples in couples therapy in which they were originally Exit Affair partners with each other during their previous marriages to different partners.
 The anger, frustration, and disappointment in these marriages are often in a class by themselves.

-One thing we don’t want is a confused and possibly disingenuous client seeking to “park” their spouse in couples therapy while they drive off into the sunset with their affair partner.
+One thing we don’t want is a confused or disingenuous client seeking to “park” their spouse in couples therapy while they drive off into the sunset with their affair partner.
 Frankly, the divorce rate for untreated Exit Affairs is high, much higher than Conflict Avoidant Affairs.